- Connect to Services

 The Mat-Su Health Foundation offers scholarships each year to Mat-Su nonprofit leaders to attend Certificate.
 For more information go to www.healthymatsu.org.
 Other scholarships may be available.
 Check with your employer and local resources.

 Certificate runs each year from August through December.
-Specific dates will be announced on this page, in the Foraker newsletter, and on our blog and Facebook page.
+The 2019 dates can be found here.
+If this is outside the application period, specific dates will be announced on this page, in the Foraker newsletter, and on our blog and Facebook page.

 Space is limited.
 Our goal is to select a cohort of nonprofit leaders that represents the diversity of nonprofit missions, leadership experience, and geography of the state.
 This is a competitive process, and we encourage you to engage fully in the application process.